Twins Minor League Hitter of the Month - June

 - Matt Koch (Miracle) – (23-70) .329/.382/.586 (.967) with six doubles, four homers and 14 RBI.

 - Travis Harrison (Kernels) – (23-90) .256/.382/.489 (.871) with nine doubles, four home runs and 17 RBI.

 - Jorge Polanco (Kernels) – (31-96) .322/.377/.469 (.846) with seven doubles, two triples, one home run and 23 RBI.

 - JD Williams (Kernels) – (29-91) .319/.404/.440 (.844) with two doubles, three triples, one home run, and 14 RBI.

 It was another very solid month for Twins minor league hitting prospects which is always fun to see.
-Hopefully that can continue into July
+We hope that can continue into July

 Feel free to comment and discuss.